goombalab/goombalab.github.io/_posts/2025-07-01-tradeoffs.md

 - **Transformers (self-attention) are characterized by a state that caches every element of its history**, and interacts with new data by doing a pass over every element of the cache.
 - **SSMs are characterized by a state that compresses all its history**, and interacts with new data in an online streaming fashion.

-{% details Aside: The KV cache %}
+{% details Aside: The "KV" cache %}
-The Transformer cache is, of course, more formally known as the **KV cache**, where "KV" refers to specific parts of how attention was first defined and named.
+The Transformer cache is, of course, more formally known as the **KV cache**, where "KV" refers to specific parts of how attention was first defined and named (key and value).

-But the point of this description is that I think that rather than defining the KV cache as a consequence of attention, perhaps in an alternative universe, (causal) self-attention could have been derived from first principles as the canonical model that stores a cache ("KV" or not) of its context.
+But the point of this description is that I think that rather than defining the KV cache as a consequence of attention; perhaps in an alternative universe, (causal) self-attention could have been derived from first principles as the canonical model that stores a cache ("KV" or not) of its context.
-So in the rest of this post, I'll try to call it a "context cache" or "token cache" instead to abstract out the main principle instead of implementation detail.
+So in this post, I mainly call it a "context cache" or "token cache" instead to abstract out the main principle instead of implementation detail.

 As an aside, it's rather interesting/amusing to me that often when I talk to LLM researchers, they call the recurrent state of SSMs a "type of KV cache" rather than calling the KV cache a type of state, which IMO is much more accurate and descriptive.
 {% enddetails %}